DS4PS/cpp-529-master/index.md

 The assigned work for the term comes in the form of four elements, described below:

 - **Weekly Labs (50%):**  Each week you will receive a short lab that will help you synthesize the lectures from the week though exercises that involve data, analysis, and important formulas from the lectures.
-These labs contain exercises that are similar in form or difficulty to what will be presented on the final exam. **They are graded pass / fail** by the instructors based upon an assessment of whether you have sincerely attempted the lab and answered over half of the questions correctly.
-This is designed to hold you accountable for the material, but not create anxiety about perfection.
+These labs contain exercises that are similar in form or difficulty to what will be presented on the final exam. **They are graded pass / fail by the instructors based upon an assessment of whether you have sincerely attempted the lab and answered over half of the questions correctly.** This is designed to hold you accountable for the material, but not create anxiety about perfection.

-- **Final Dashboard Project (30%):**  This course will close with a final project that requires you to analyze some data and present your results as a data dashboard.
-It is designed to give you practice integrating material the we have covered throughout the course.
+- **Final Dashboard Project (30%):**  This course will close with a final project that requires you to present analysis on neighborhood change using a major metro area of your choice (other than Phoenix).
+You will package your results as a data dashboard in order to empower members of the City Council to better understand economic and demographic trends impacting the communities they govern.
+The assignment offers an opportunity practice integrating material the we have covered throughout the session and in previous courses.

 - **Explainer Assignment (10%):**  You are invited to pick one topic from the class that you want to learn more about, or that you think might provide value to your classmates.
 Create a short tutorial to make your topic accessible to your peers.
 It can be a blog post, a video, a GIF, or a tutorial that explains an important concept from data programming, presents a helpful framework, illustrates a useful R tool or approach to data programming, or introduces classmates to a new package or function.

-- **Discussion Topics (10%):**  YellowDig discussion topics are used to introduce you to the data science ecosystem.
-Since this course focuses on the skill of learning data programming we cannot cover go in-depth into exciting resources and developments in the broad field of data science.
-The weekly discussion topics are a chance to explore some resources or reflect on a specific theme or article.
-We will use YellowDig discussion boards for this assignment.
+- **Discussion Topics (10%):**  YellowDig discussion topics provide an opportunity to discuss some of the substantive and topical themes on community change and economic development.
+The labs each week will focus on the technical tools and analytical frameworks needed to operationalize data-driven approaches to urban policy.
+The weekly discussion topics are a chance to explore theories and debates around neighborhood change.
 You earn points through your activities on the board.
 You need to earn at least 100 points by posting topics and interacting with peers in order to earn full credit.
 The points are allocated as follows:

   - 5 points for a new pin with at least 50 words.
   - 2 points for a comment made to another pin.